Speech in the Car:

 Speech in the Grocery Store:

-- Scavenger Hunt – this is a step up from I Spy.
+- Scavenger Hunt – a step up from I Spy.
 Who can find all the items on our grocery list?
 Go a step further and ask, “where do you find this food in nature?”
 Apples grow on trees, milk comes from cows, etc.

 - Plan a Dinner – what would your little one make if THEY were in charge of making dinner?
 This can be as silly or serious as you’d like!